golang-basics/concurrency/mutexes/README.md

 space** in the **context** of an operation is considered to be **Atomic**, resulting in **deterministic** and **correct** results when
 **multiple concurrent operations** are involved in the game.

+#### Benefits of Serializability

+Let’s first understand the difference between a serial and non-serial schedule for a better understanding of the benefits that serializability provides.
+In the case of a serial schedule, the multiple transactions involved are executed one after the other sequentially with no overlap.
+This helps maintain the consistency in the database but limits the scope of concurrency and often a smaller transaction might end up waiting for a long time due to an execution of a previous longer transaction.
+Serial schedule also consumes a lot of CPU resources which gets wasted due to the serial execution.

+In the case with a non-serial schedule, the multiple transactions executed are interleaved leading to inconsistency in the database but at the same time helps overcome the disadvantages of a serial schedule such as concurrent execution and wastage of CPU resources.

+It’s established that the execution of multiple transactions in a non-serial schedule takes place concurrently.
+And because of the multiple combinations involved, the output obtained may be incorrect at times which cannot be afforded.
+This is where serializability comes into the picture and help us determine if the output obtained from a parallelly executed schedule is correct or not.

+In other words, Serializability serves as a measure of correctness for the transactions executed concurrently.
+It serves a major role in concurrency control that is crucial for the database and is considered to provide maximum isolation between the multiple transactions involved.
+The process of Serializability can also help in achieving the database consistency which otherwise is not possible for a non-serial schedule.

 ### Presentations

 - [Concurrency in Go #6 - Mutexes](https://github.com/golang-basics/concurrency/raw/master/presentations/6_mutexes)